 The High Performing Teams Equation: Passion + Practices = Performance

-High Performing Teams (aka HPTs) have been a consistently top 10 leadership and management topic for the last twenty years with dozens of excellent books published on the subject.
+High Performing Teams (aka HPTs) have consistently been a top 10 leadership and management topic for the last twenty years, with extensive literature being published on the subject.

-However, during this period, the dynamics of teams has also evolved in several significant ways including:
+However, during this period, team dynamics have evolved in significant ways, including:

 Many of today’s teams are a hybrid of two (or more) of the above which makes them even more challenging to establish and lead.
-Hence the need to revisit the whole HPTs topic with some more up-to-date guidance.
+Therefore, there is a need to revisit the HPTs topic from a modern perspective.

-This short article proposes a pragmatic framework for the interventions needed to successfully create and sustain HPTs in organizations of all shapes and sizes (summarized in the diagram overleaf)
+This article proposes a pragmatic framework for the actions needed to successfully create and sustain HPTs in organisations of all shapes and sizes (summarised in the following diagram):

-A unique aspect of this framework is that it covers and integrates both individual team member change management work and the whole team process development work.
+A unique aspect of this framework is that it covers and integrates both individual 'team member change management' work and the 'team process development' work.

-The circle in the right-hand side of the “figure of 8” model highlights the key aspects of team change management for a leader to use with the individual members of the team in sequence.
+The circle on the right-hand side of the 'figure of 8' model above highlights the key aspects of team change management that leaders should use with individual members of the team in sequence.

 - Insight and Relationship

 - Understanding and Influencing